CityofToronto/bdit_data-sources/volumes/rescu/README.md

 ## Description:

-Road Emergency Services Communication Unit (RESCU) track traffic volume on expressways using loop detectors.
-More information can be found [here](https://en.wikipedia.org/wiki/Road_Emergency_Services_Communications_Unit).
+The City's Road Emergency Services Communication Unit (RESCU) tracks and manages traffic volume on expressways and some arterial roads using various technologies.
+Within D&A, only the loop detector portion of the broader RESCU system is used.
+General information can be found [here](https://en.wikipedia.org/wiki/Road_Emergency_Services_Communications_Unit).

 ## Schema